Direct Collapse Black Hole Candidates from Decaying Dark Matter: Results

 \paragraph{Viable region} We plot both conservative and optimistic conditions corresponding to the choice of the Hubble time $\tauHub{}$ or the free-fall time $\tau_\text{ff}$ in the critical \HH{} density \eqref{eq:.xH2.crit}.
 The structure of the allowed region is governed by the number of allowed Lyman--Werner lines that are accessible to the photon spectrum, the dissociation strength of these lines, and the screening caused by the \Ha{} Lyman lines---see Fig.~\ref{fig.intensity}.
 Axions that produce radiation below the Lyman--Werner energy threshold contribute only to photodetachment, and are found to be too ineffective to produce any considerable results in the model halo.

 \paragraph{Monolithic collapse} The gray region corresponds to a Lyman--Werner flux of $J\sim \mathcal{O}(10^3\,\text{J}_{21})$, which corresponds to a benchmark flux for monolithic collapse into a heavy seed without gas fragmentation~\cite{Wolcott-Green:2016grm}; see our discussion in Section~\ref{sec:simulations:for:collapse}.
+We plot this region for ease of comparison to a standard scenario.

 This region is excluded and indicates that the atomic cooling halos realized by the viable parameter space may rely on environmental factors to produce direct collapse black holes, although there is a small region accessible at $ z \gtrsim 40$.

 \paragraph{Atomic cooling halos at higher redshift} Our benchmark halo model is chosen such that a halo with suppressed \HH{} cooling reaches the atomic cooling limit at $z=10$, reflecting the median behavior within the Press--Schechter framework.
 Halos that reach the atomic cooling limit earlier than our benchmark have a relaxed target to form \acro{DCBH} candidates since the photon flux from axion decay scales with redshift as $J_\text{IGM} \propto (1+z)^{3/2}$ in \eqref{eq:flux.4}, and a shorter characteristic time scale raises \eqref{eq:.xH2.crit}.